paul-nechifor/lemon-cake/readme.md

 These are some of the things I plan to do, ordered by priority and bunched into groups.

+- Add ability to escape \' \n and fix fs-read-001.in

 - Try to see if you can come up with an elf template.
 It would look like a list of bytes.
 What you would need to do is just add some bytes at position x and fix some fields based on the length of x.
 This will answer the question of how to handle sections.

-- A function to write a string to disk.

 - Add an argument to `new\_object` to not run gc so that I don't have to set `gc_is_on` all the time (setting that doesn't check it was on in the first